2025 Graz school shooting: Aftermath

-The shooting was the deadliest rampage killing in modern Austrian history.
 A service for the victims was held at Graz Cathedral on the evening of 10 June, while a makeshift memorial was erected in front of the city hall.
 A nationwide minute of silence for the victims was held on 11 June.

-The perpetrator's name was initially reported as "Artur A.", due to which photos of an unrelated man from Styria with the same name, similar age and heritage, were shared online following publication on a French internet platform.
+The perpetrator's name was initially reported as "Artur A.", due to which photos of an unrelated man from Styria with the same name, similar age and shared Armenian heritage, were shared online following publication on a French internet platform.
 An online hate campaign against him and his family developed, leading him to call the Austrian broadcaster ORF for help.

 There was criticism directed at Kronen Zeitung and Oe24 for publishing unverified information about the shooting and making sensationalist reports.
+Die Furche newspaper suggested that media should take more care in their reports by focusing less on the perpetrator and write "considerate" of the victims, as well as avoid simplified early motive speculation.

-Misinformation and conspiracy theories were also spread by some right-wing media such as Exxpress and AUF1, including that the shooting was committed by an immigrant and part of a "globalist agenda".
+Misinformation and conspiracy theories were spread by some right-wing media such as Exxpress and AUF1, including that the shooting was committed by an immigrant and part of a "globalist agenda".
+After the perpetrator was identified as having an Armenian father, it was also falsely claimed that the perpetrator was originally from Armenia and had only obtained Austrian citizenship later in life.
 AUF1 founder Stefan Magnet blamed mass migration, Austria's "degenerated society", as well as "media, Hollywood, Netflix, Amazon" for the shooting.
 Michael Scharfmüller, editor-in-chief of Info-DIREKT magazine, and Florian Machl, founder of Report24, argued that the shooter had felt threatened by the "over-foreignization" ("Überfremdung") of the student body.